asyncapi/website/pages/docs/tutorials/kafka/index.md

 In this section, you’ll create an AsyncAPI document to describe the `UserSignUp` API.
 The same document can be later used to generate code and documentation as per requirement.

 Let's begin by analysing the document.
-As we move forward in the tutorial, we'll break down each segment uncovering its purpose and functionality.
+As you move forward in the tutorial, we'll break down each segment uncovering its purpose and functionality.

 ```
 asyncapi: 3.0.0